There are 4 Bitterroot River streamflow monitoring stations.

 The site is located just below Painted Rocks Reservoir.

-Here’s a chart of the flow rates from the Conner station for the past 10 days.
+This graph charts the flow rates from the Conner station for the past 10 days.

 You can view an interactive version of the Conner chart on the USGS page for this station.